Havid-B/pay-stream/apps/frontend/README.md

 ## Tools used

 - Spheron CLI was used to deploy the front end to Spheron Cloud
-- Videos are hosted using Spheron Storage SDK which is used in an API [backend]()
+- Videos are hosted using Spheron Storage SDK which is used in an API
 - Pay Stream SDK was used with an Nft Market place Module

 ## Run the app